 Method: Pour all ingredients into an ice-filled old-fashioned glass and stir briefly.
-Add orange peel garnish and shout "BELLISSIMO" as you serve.
+Add an orange peel garnish and shout "BELLISSIMO" as you serve.

-The Gin Fizz is old school; this light and refreshing drink is easy to make and is an all-year round crowd pleaser.
-Win winner.
+The Gin Fizz is old school; this light and refreshing drink is easy to make and is an all-year-round crowd pleaser.
+Winner winner.

 Method: Put the egg white into a shaker and pour in the rest of the ingredients (minus the soda water) and fill the rest of the shaker with ice and shake.
-Fill the glass with ice and strain the shaker contents over, finally top up with soda soda water.
+Fill the glass with ice and strain the shaker contents over, finally top up with soda water.
+Watch that head rise, baby!

 If you want this to taste good then you need to make sure you have good bourbon and good citrus.
 Simple.
 If you’re feeling wild (which we think you might be) then add egg white.
 Don’t squirm, it adds texture and it’s good and proper.